AntonLydike/riscemu/docs/debugging.md

         addi    t1, t2, 0       ; t1 = t2
         addi    s1, s1, 4       ; increment storage pointer
-        blt     s1, s2, loop    ; loop as long as we did not reach array length ; exit gracefully
+        blt     s1, s2, loop    ; loop as long as we did not reach array length ebreak                  ; launch debugger
-        ebreak                  ; launch debugger
+        ; exit gracefully
         addi    a0, zero, 0
         addi    a7, zero, 93
         scall                   ; exit with code 0
 ```

-This calculates the fibonacci sequence and stores it in memory at `fibs`.
-After it calculated all fibonacci numbers, it
+This calculates the fibonacci sequence and stores it in memory at `fibs`. before and after it calculated all fibonacci numbers, it
 uses the `ebreak` instruction to open the debugger.
 Let's run it and see what happens:

 ```